diogro/expressionVariance-manuscript/main.md

 Higher expression could lead to higher variation, but other processes could also affect transcriptional variance.
 For example, if a gene is expressed in more than one tissues, stabilizing selection on gene expression could be more intense depending on the role of that gene in a particular tissue, leading to a local reduction in variation that causes differences in variance across tissues that is not necessarily correlated with mean expression.
 Alternatively, expression variation across tissues could be tightly coupled, and in this example, selection in one tissue would lead to a reduction in variance across tissues, resulting in a consistent pattern of variation.
-Alemu et al. [@Alemu2014-jo] used microarray data from several human tissues to show that epigenetic markers were linked to gene expression variation and that these markers were variable across tissues and between high- and low-variance genes.
+Regarding tissue-specific gene expression variation, Alemu et al. [@Alemu2014-jo] used microarray data from several human tissues to show that epigenetic markers were linked to gene expression variation and that these markers were variable across tissues and between high- and low-variance genes.

 Here, we use publicly available human gene expression data sets to evaluate how the differences in gene expression variance are structured across independent samples.
 By comparing the gene expression variance measured across many studies, we show that the patterns of gene expression variance are broadly similar across studies and tissues.